-- 62. Approve subject to the following conditions: - 1.
-The development hereby permitted shall be carried out in accordance with the following approved plans: SC-01, SC-02, SC-03, SC-04, SC-05, SC-06, SC-07 and SC-08.

-(Reason - To facilitate any future application to the Local Planning Authority under Section 73 of the Town and Country Planning Act 1990.)

-The residential use, hereby permitted, shall be restricted to the stationing of no more than one mobile home, two touring caravans and one day/utility room.
-(Reason - To ensure that there is no adverse pressure on local infrastructure created by further people living on site.)

-3. The use, hereby permitted, shall be discontinued and the mobile home, caravans and day/utility room, hereby permitted, shall be removed and the land restored to its former condition on or before 31 March 2014 in accordance with a scheme of work submitted to and approved in writing by the Local Planning Authority.
-(Reason - In accordance with the advice in "Planning policy for traveller sites", the Council is actively seeking to identify new sites for travellers and on a without prejudice basis to a permanent consent on this site, a further time limited consent will enable the Local Planning Authority to bring forward sites to help meet the existing unmet need.)
+- 64. It is recommended that the Planning Committee should grant permanent consent subject to the following conditions: - The development hereby permitted shall be carried out in accordance with the following approved plans: SC-01, SC-02, SC-03 and SC-04.
+(Reason - To facilitate any future application to the Local Planning Authority under Section 73 of the Town and Country Planning Act 1990.) - The residential use, hereby permitted, shall be restricted to the stationing of no more than one mobile home, one touring caravan and one dayroom.
+(Reason - To ensure that there is no adverse pressure on local infrastructure created by further people living on site.) - 3.
+The use, hereby permitted, shall be discontinued and the mobile home, caravan and dayroom, hereby permitted, shall be removed and the land restored to its former condition on or before 31 March 2014 in accordance with a scheme of work submitted to and approved in writing by the Local Planning Authority.
+(Reason In accordance with the advice in "Planning policy for traveller sites", the Council is actively seeking to identify new sites for travellers and on a without prejudice basis to a permanent consent on this site, a further time limited consent will enable the Local Planning Authority to bring forward sites to help meet the existing unmet need.) - 4.
+The site and the mobile home, touring caravan and day room, hereby permitted, shall not be occupied by any persons other than gypsies and travellers as defined in Annex 1: Glossary of 'Planning policy for traveller sites (March 2012)' there immediate family and any dependant living with them.